Tuesday, April 2, 2024

 Ekphrastic is a term that describes the practice of using words to comment on a piece of visual art (i.e, painting, photograph, sculpture) and has been around since ancient times.
 For example, in The Iliad, Homer provides a lengthy, discursive account of the elaborate scenes embossed on the shield of Achilles.
 The word ekphrasis is a combination of two Greek words: ex (out) and phrazein (to point out, explain).

-Visit Folk Art 2
+Check Out Folk Art 2

 Now, onto the excellent and innovative poetry and flash fiction: